victorcadena/globant_challenge/README.md

 ### Production considerations

-Before doing anything, please consider this
+Before doing anything, please consider that this is a challenge and not a production application.
+Some of the points to make it production level

 1. Database scale
-2. Authentication and authorization
+2. Authentication and authorization in the REST APIs
 3. Model and data validation online
 4. Data Validation in the pipeline
 5. Scale the lambdas 1 per file via parallel iteration in step function